 Diabetes is a major health problem for Indigenous people, but it is hard to know just how many Indigenous people have the disease.
-Diabetes was reported by 6% of Indigenous people in the 2004-2005 NATSIHS .
-However, it is believed that only around one-half of Indigenous people with diabetes actually know they have it, so it has been estimated that between 10% and 30% of Indigenous people may have the condition .
+Diabetes was reported by 8% of Indigenous people in the 2012-2013 AATSIHS .
+After adjusting for age, the level of diabetes and/or high sugar levels for Indigenous people was three times higher than that for non-Indigenous people.
+More Indigenous women reported having diabetes and/or high sugar levels than Indigenous men.

-According to the 2004-2005 NATSIHS, diabetes was more common for Indigenous people living in remote areas (9%) than for those living in non-remote areas (5%) .
-Diabetes affects Indigenous people at a younger age than non-Indigenous people – it affects high numbers of Indigenous people over the age of 25 years, which is earlier than for non-Indigenous people (Figure 3).
-Overall, diabetes is more than three times more common among Indigenous people than among other Australians.
+According to the 2012-2013 AATSIHS, diabetes was more common for Indigenous people living in remote areas than for those living in non-remote areas .
+Diabetes affected Indigenous people at a younger age than non-Indigenous people – 5% of Indigenous people aged between 25 years and 34 years had diabetes, and up to 39% of those aged over 55 years had the disease (Figure 3).
+Overall, diabetes is around four times more common among Indigenous people than among other Australians.